aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-data/measure-data/_index.md

 {{% alert color="primary" %}}

-Sometimes you need to calculate the width and height of cell value to fit the cell value inside the cell.
+Sometimes you need to calculate the width and height of a cell's value to fit the value inside the cell.
 Aspose.Cells provides [**Cell.getWidthOfValue()**](https://reference.aspose.com/cells/nodejs-cpp/cell/#getWidthOfValue--) and [**Cell.getHeightOfValue()**](https://reference.aspose.com/cells/nodejs-cpp/cell/#getHeightOfValue--) methods for this purpose.
-By using these methods you can calculate width and height of the cell value and then set the width of the column and height of the row of that cell respectively and this will then adjust or fit the cell value inside the cell.
+By using these methods, you can calculate the width and height of the cell value and then set the column width and row height of that cell, respectively; this will adjust the cell to fit the value.

-Alternatively, you can also [autofit rows and columns of your cell or range of cells](/cells/nodejs-cpp/autofit-rows-and-columns/) using Aspose.Cells APIs.
+Alternatively, you can also [autofit rows and columns of your cells or a range of cells](/cells/nodejs-cpp/autofit-rows-and-columns/) using Aspose.Cells APIs.

 {{% /alert %}}